Edit Entry | Edit CV

 Professional Interests

-Dr. Holtzheimer’s research program at Dartmouth is focused on the neurobiology and treatment of mood disorders, anxiety disorders and posttraumatic stress disorder.
+Dr. Holtzheimer’s clinical and preclinical research program is focused on the neurobiology and treatment of posttraumatic stress disorder, mood disorders, and related conditions such as traumatic brain injury.
 Current methodologies include functional and structural neuroimaging (including EEG) and focal neuromodulation techniques such as transcranial magnetic stimulation and deep brain stimulation.

 Rotations and Thesis Projects